What is an Arm processor? Everything you need to know

 However, you’re unlikely to see a device labelled as featuring an ‘Arm’ processor like you do with AMD and Intel powered machines.
 That’s because Arm Limited licenses the architecture to third-party companies so they can develop their own custom-made processors.

-Modern examples of Arm-based processors include Nvidia’s Tegra chip found inside the Nintendo Switch, and the new Apple Silicon processors for Macs and MacBooks.
-One of Arm Limited’s biggest client is Qualcomm, using the architecture to develop Snapdragon processors that power the vast majority of modern smartphones and tablets.
-In fact, if you have a small portable computing device, there’s a good chance it’s running on Arm architecture.
+Modern examples of Arm-based processors include Nvidia’s Tegra chip found inside the Nintendo Switch, and the new M1 and M2 ranges of processors that power the latest Macs and MacBooks.
+One of Arm Limited’s biggest clients is Qualcomm, using the architecture to develop Snapdragon processors that power the vast majority of modern smartphones and tablets.
+If you have a small portable computing device, there’s a good chance it’s running on Arm architecture.

 Why is this?
-Well, the efficient nature of the RISC architecture allows for fewer transistors than the Intel-based x86 processors typically found in laptops and desktop computers, helping Arm-based chips excel at power efficiency and heat dissipation.
+Well, the efficient nature of the RISC architecture allows for fewer transistors than the Intel-based x86 processors (typically found in laptops and desktop computers) to achieve a similar level of performance, helping Arm-based chips excel at power efficiency and heat dissipation.
 With the likes of smartphones prioritising battery life and low thermals ahead of performance power, the Arm technology makes a lot of sense here.

 Following recent performance improvements and greater software support from Microsoft, Arm processors have also started to pop up in laptops, albeit mostly in ultrabooks that prioritise battery and portability above all else.

-This shows that Arm processors have a very bright future, and could become even more common in laptops and desktop computers.
+Apple has even been able to produce powerful chips for laptops, with the Apple M2 Max providing immense performance via the MacBook Pro laptops.
+This shows that Arm processors have a very bright future, and could become even more common in laptops and desktop computers in the coming years.

 Is Arm better than Intel x86?